 Taking out a debt consolidation loan might also help rebuild your credit score, because you’ll just need to make sure you can make the single monthly repayment on time and in-full, instead of juggling credit card payments.

 While interest rates might be lower on debt consolidation loans, you do need to carefully consider the total repayment amount over the course of the loan.

 Debt consolidation loans are usually taken for longer-term, so it may mean that you will be in debt for a longer period of time, though sometimes this is a necessary evil if the payments are manageable and you’re sure that you can work your way to being debt free at the end of the loan term.

 The most important thing is to be 100% sure that you can consistently afford to make the monthly repayments.

-Does debt consolidation loan affect your credit score?
+Does a debt consolidation loan affect your credit score?

 If you can stay on top of your payments, your credit rating will not be affected by taking out a debt consolidation loan.
 But as we’ve already mentioned, if you miss any payments, it will be recorded in your credit report.

 Applying for a debt consolidation loan might also trigger a credit check known as a ‘hard inquiry’.
 It can cause a small temporary decrease in your credit score, but if you make your repayments on time the score quickly recovers.

 If you have bad credit or a poor credit history, you might not be able to take out a debt consolidation loan.